Meadows Parkway Reconstruction

 In 2018, the Town is investing in a full reconstruction of Meadows Parkway between Prairie Hawk Drive and U.S. Highway 85.
 Crews will completely remove the concrete pavement and replace it with asphalt.
 When work is done, your drive will be much smoother.

-Work is expected to start around Memorial Day and last through August.
+Work is expected to start May 29 and last through August.
 During that time, we’re asking for your patience.
 Please consider leaving extra time during your commute, or following one of the alternate routes listed below.

 Minimizing impactWe know road improvements mean temporary inconvenience.
 For that reason, the Town has done the following to expedite construction: